Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/puzzle-construction/colors.md

 #### `puzzle.colors:add()`

 `puzzle.colors:add()` adds a color to the color system.
-It takes a single argument: a string (which will be the name of the color), a hyperplane (which will be the surface for the color), a table with data about the color.
+It takes a single argument: a string (which will be the name of the color), a hyperplane (which will be the surface for the color), or a table with data about the color.

 The table has the following keys: